MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_light_dampening.md

 ## Default Value of the Component

 This component is specified as an `Integer`.
-If this component is omitted, the default value for this component is `15` (a full block that doesn’t let any light through).
+If this component is omitted, the default value for this component is `15` (a full block that doesn't let any light through).

 ## Example